Peter F. Gontha: Politics and organizations

 Gontha has said that during the Suharto era, then-information minister Harmoko invited him to join the ruling political body, Golkar, but he declined as he preferred to remain focused on business.
 He said his cousin, Theo Sambuaga, a prominent Golkar figure, also invited him to join.
-After the fall of Suharto in 1998, Gontha was invited by Frans Seda to join the Indonesian Democratic Party of Struggle (PDIP) but he declined, even though his parents had been close to Seda's family.
+After Suharto's presidency ended in 1998, Gontha was invited by Frans Seda to join the Indonesian Democratic Party of Struggle (PDIP) but he declined, even though his parents had been close to Seda's family.
 In 2007, when Jusuf Kalla became chairman of Golkar, he urged Gontha to join the party.
 Gontha agreed, on the condition he would not have a membership card, as he did not want to be seen as a politician.
 He lasted only two months in the party.
 He later used his Golkar connections to help politician Basuki 'Ahok' Tjahaja Purnama join the party, although Ahok later left Golkar in order to join Gerindra Party and run for the deputy governorship of Jakarta.
 On 9 February 2019, after completing his term as ambassador to Poland, Gontha met in Surabaya with his close friend, media tycoon Chairul Tanjung, and fellow media tycoon Surya Paloh.
-Paloh asked Gontha to join his Nasdem Party, which is part of President Joko Widodo's ruling coalition.
+Paloh asked Gontha to join his NasDem Party, which is part of President Joko Widodo's ruling coalition.
 Gontha and Paloh had been friends since they were teenagers, as their fathers had served together in a police agency.
 However, the friendship between Gontha and Paloh had at times faced obstacles related to family and business.
 Gontha eventually decided to join Nasdem, saying he respected Paloh's strong commitment to upholding Indonesia's nationalism and diversity.
 In November 2019, Gontha resigned from the Honorary Council of the Indonesian Journalists Association (PWI) as he had joined Nasdem's Council of Experts.

 Family and personal life

 Although born in the Central Java capital of Semarang, Gontha is a member of the Minahasan ethnic group, native to North Sulawesi, as his parents hailed from there.
 Gontha is a nephew of Hubert Rudy Gontha, who was a senior diplomat with the Indonesian Foreign Affairs Ministry, serving as Indonesian Consul to Singapore in the 1960s and as Indonesian Representative to the 5th Committee of the UN General Assembly in 1972.

-Peter Gontha on 20 September 1969 married Purnama Purba.
+Gontha married Purnama Purba on 20 September 1969.
 They have two children, Francois and Dewi, and five grandchildren.
 Gontha is a motorcycling enthusiast.